-- 3. True cost-benefit analysis as a social theory: - a. only measures monetary gains and losses in making business decisions. - b. compares direct and indirect costs and benefits of program alternatives for meeting a specific goal. - c. is another theory that judges persons' actions by what those persons believe is right for themselves. - d. emphasizes justice and a central moral authority.
+- 3. True cost-benefit analysis as a social theory: - a. only measures monetary gains and losses in making business decisions. - b. compares direct and indirect costs and benefits of program alternatives for meeting a specific goal. - c. judges persons' actions by what those persons believe is right for themselves. - d. emphasizes justice and a central moral authority.